top of page

 E: My latest I have named “Sante Maura, Marion and Minor Poems” - I gave the only copy to your porter (B appears relieved) I am into Pope majorly - I see you have all his works.
 He is a great favourite of mine - when I was reading the “Iliad” I put the book under my pillow every night

-E (blushes): Twenty-five pounds (B hands E a cheque)
+E: Twenty-five pounds (B hands E a cheque)

 E: Oh my Lord, I cannot thank you properly - your kindness will not be forgotten - I was told my Lord Byron is an Infidel, but no, it cannot be - as I have, zounds! - £50 in my hand!

 B: Shall we discuss the origin of Love?
-(B's elbow returns to the mantlepiece, gives E a dazzling yet distant glance) – is it possible you have not yet formed any attachment?
+(B's elbow returns to the mantle-piece, gives E a dazzling yet distant glance) - is it possible you have not yet formed any attachment?

 B: My dear Child, are you quite serious!
-I cannot.
-I will tell you how I am circumstanced and then you will see it is impossible - I am going to be married!
-To a Miss Milbanke, I believe
+I cannot - I will tell you how I am circumstanced and then you will see it is impossible - I am going to be married! - to a Miss Milbanke, I believe

-Eliza turns cold and grabs her chest – Mrs. Mule runs in with a bucket of ice
+Eliza turns cold and grabs her chest

 B: Eliza - your glossy curls have come loose from your bonnet - come here awhile and let me fix them